Bills Digest No. 32, 2024-25

 • people with disability

-• certain categories of visa holders (pp. 17, 28)
+• certain categories of visa holders (pp. 17, 28).

-For tranche 1 (Appendix A) the States are to specify an initial list of courses and address how the list meets the national and/or State priority areas and how the list may be updated (p.
+For tranche 1 (Appendix A) the states are to specify an initial list of courses and address how the list meets the national and/or state priority areas and how the list may be updated (p.
 17).

-For tranche 2 (Appendix F) the States are to provide estimates of the number of places for each national priority, based on previous delivery patterns and indicative of expected demand (p.
+For tranche 2 (Appendix F) the states are to provide estimates of the number of places for each national priority, based on previous delivery patterns and indicative of expected demand (p.
 28).

 Under the FFTSA, Fee-Free TAFE is effectively restricted to TAFE providers with a few exceptions (the tranche 2 has only slightly modified wording, p.
 28):

-Fee-Free TAFE will be delivered by a registered training provider that is recognised as a TAFE or public dual sector higher education provider, including TAFE auspicing or partnership arrangements.
+Fee-Free TAFE will be delivered by a registered training provider that is recognised as a TAFE or public dual sector higher education provider, including TAFE aspiring or partnership arrangements.
 In limited circumstances delivery may also include community training providers or Indigenous training providers where they are better placed to deliver specialist training, as agreed with the Commonwealth in the Implementation Plan. (p.
 17)

 Outcome data